Founder of Aroma Foundry

 Here are the ingredients:

-Pour the witch hazel and water or apple cider vinegar into a glass spray bottle or a mixing jar.
+Pour the witch hazel and water or apple cider vinegar into a mixing jar.
 Add the essential oils and thoroughly combine all the ingredients.

 If you combined the ingredients in a mixing jar, transfer the mixture to a glass spray bottle.
 Make sure to shake the contents well before every use.
 You can then spray the mixture on the exposed parts of your skin whenever necessary, but make sure to avoid spraying it near your mouth and eyes.